11 Beginner Strength Training Tips for Women

 3. Use Acceptable Alternatives

 You may have mobility issues that don’t allow you to safely and properly perform certain exercises, or you may not have the equipment available to perform the recommended exercises.
 Either way, you should use appropriate exercise substitutions.
+In fact, you can find many of my favorite exercises and variations in the free tutorial Train to be Awesome.

 For example, I’ve heard numerous women say they can’t perform a barbell back squat because they have bad knees, or for some other reason.
 The majority of the time these women aren’t properly performing a back squat (see the quarter-squat example mentioned in number one) but this can be corrected by learning proper technique.
 However, some people genuinely have trouble performing a back squat and think squatting on a Smith machine is a good alternative.